Program

 • 27.11.2025

-Panel: Mastering Public Outreach: Disseminating terminology
+Panel: Mastering public outreach: Disseminating terminology

 In the past, terminology dissemination depended largely on government support, as illustrated by aménagement terminologique, with its official centralizing agency.
 Now, the changing media landscape and the dilution of government involvement has meant that the former canals of dissemination have been seriously compromised.
 After appraising the continued effectiveness of traditional canals, the debate could centre on new means of disseminating terminology.
 One of these could be crowdsourcing initiatives, which have proved game-changing for, say, encyclopedias: think Wikipedia.
 Others may be simply exploring new ways of investing traditional channels.

-Moderation: John Humbley, Paris Diderot University
+Moderation: John Humbley, Paris Cité University

 Panelists: